-A3.2 Certified aeronautical MES receiver operating 1525-1559 MHz compliant with receiver blocking requirements of -30dBm
+A5.2 Certified aeronautical MES receiver operating 1525-1559 MHz compliant with receiver blocking requirements of -30dBm

-Currently, as of mid-2022, some L-band satcom manufacturers are in the process of designing MESs that comply with the revised blocking requirement.
-A Type H DLNA for use with classic aero systems that is compliant with the new receiver blocking requirement of -30 dBm from mobile-base station transmissions at 1 512-1 517 MHz has received a Technical Standards Order (TSO) from the FAA, although none have been fitted to aircraft.
+Currently, as of begining-2024, some aeronautical L-band MES satcom manufacturers are in the process of designing MESs that comply with the revised blocking requirement.
+A Type H DLNA for use with classic aero systems that is compliant with the new receiver blocking requirement of -30 dBm from mobile-base station transmissions at 1 512-1 517 MHz has received a Technical Standards Order (TSO) from the FAA.
+A Type J DLNA for use on SBB and Classic Aero terminals has also been granted a TSO and a small number of orders have been received.
 An airframer Light Cockpit Satcom (LCS) programme for SBB has been certified to the revised blocking requirement and is in service on a handful of aircraft.
-[Editor’s note: to be updated]

-A3.3 Production of new aircraft for line-fit delivery
+A5.3 Production of new aircraft for line-fit delivery

-This phase requires time for adaptation of the production and also to adapt the processes in place as appropriate.
-This phase can only start when product are available and aeronautical certification is initiated.
-[Editor’s note: to be updated]
+This phase requires time for adaptation of the manufacturing production and also manufacturing processes in place.
+This phase can only start when products are available and aeronautical certification has been initiated.

-A3.4 Retrofit process
+A5.4 Retrofit process

-Supplementary type certificate (STC) must be obtained from EASA/FAA for each type and variant of aircraft.
-In addition to the type certificate, according to the type of Satcom and depending on specific configuration, some service bulletin may also have to be issued.
+If the modification is not performed by the airframer which also includes validation and certification of the modification, a supplementary type certificate (STC) may be required for each type and variant of aircraft.
+This is in addition to the type certificate for the satcom terminal itself.
+To inform airlines on the availability of the modification, service bulletins have to be issued.

-The service bulletin is a communication toward airlines to inform about the availability of some system modifications including all the information to explain the purpose of the upgrade.
-Depending on the rational of the modification and, especially, if the modification is required by the regulation, the airline could choose to proceed or not with the retrofit.
+The service bulletin is a communication toward airlines to inform them on the availability of some of the system modifications including the relevant information to explain the purpose of the upgrade.
+Depending on the rational of the modification and, especially, if the modification is required by the regulation, the airline could choose whether to proceed with the retrofit or not.

 The position of airlines and operators has been to accommodate updates to aircraft systems as part of the natural lifecycle of airframes and avionics (generally between 20-30 years).
-On the other side, the position of some spectrum authorities on the recommended minimum timing for the replacement of Satcom equipment for the transition from phase 1 to phase 2, in order to facilitate satellite operators preparing retrofit operations for terminals/users requiring protection, is based inter-alia on Inmarsat's public service obligations for the closure of obsolete services, which is typically a minimum of 5-7 year.
+On the other perspective, the position of some spectrum authorities on the recommended minimum timing for the replacement of satcom equipment for the transition from Phase 1 to Phase 2 PFD limits, in order to facilitate satellite operators preparing retrofit operations for terminals/users requiring protection, is based on inter-alia on Inmarsat's public service obligations for the closure of obsolete services, which is typically a minimum period of 5-7 years.
 In that perspective, administrations may need to decide on the appropriate timelines and protection measures.

-For today, notwithstanding with the current situation, one possible approach to accelerate the process to move ahead is to rely on new project which could encourage to update Satcom terminal (e.g Iris project).
+For today, notwithstanding with the current situation, one possible approach to accelerate the process to move ahead is to take advantage of new ATM projects which could encourage the update of satcom terminal usage (e.g Iris project).